knightmb/timekoin/server/README.txt

 The software requires these components before installing.

 1. Web Server (Apache, IIS, etc.)
-2. PHP (v7.2 or higher) for the Web Server, including the CLI, mySQL, GMP extensions (OpenSSL optional but recommended for speed)
+2. PHP5 for the Web Server, including the CLI, mySQL, GMP extensions (OpenSSL optional but recommended for speed)
 3. mySQL (or drop in MariaDB) Database Server (v5 or higher, free community version works just fine)